Antuan69/ORCAView_2/README.md

 # ORCAView

-ORCAView is a molecular viewer application that allows users to visualize molecules in 2D and 3D.
-It features an integration with the Ketcher molecular editor for easy structure drawing and a 3D viewer powered by Vispy for high-quality rendering.
+ORCAView is a powerful PyQt6 desktop application for molecular visualization, editing, and automated ORCA quantum chemistry job submission with advanced batch queue management.

 ## Features

-- **Ketcher Integration**: Draw and edit molecules using the powerful Ketcher web-based editor embedded within the application.
+- **Ketcher Integration**: Draw and edit molecules using the Ketcher web-based editor embedded in the app.
-- **RDKit Backend**: Utilizes RDKit for chemical informatics, including SMILES parsing and 3D coordinate generation.
+- **RDKit Backend**: SMILES parsing, 3D coordinate generation, and pre-optimization.
-- **2D and 3D Visualization**: View molecules in both 2D (as drawn in Ketcher) and interactive 3D.
+- **2D and 3D Visualization**: View molecules in 2D and interactive 3D.
-- **Advanced 3D Rendering**: The 3D viewer, built with Vispy, now provides seamless tube-style rendering of molecules, with each bond as a lit, smooth tube (cylinder) and perfectly rounded, closed ends using mesh spheres.
-All caps are lit and shaded for a modern, capsule-like appearance.
-- **PyQt6 GUI**: A modern and responsive graphical user interface built with PyQt6.
+- **Advanced 3D Rendering**: Vispy-based viewer with smooth tube/cylinder bonds and rounded, lit end-caps (no PyVista required).
+- **Batch Job Queue System**: Queue multiple ORCA jobs for sequential execution.
+Jobs are launched via robust Windows batch files for maximum compatibility.
+- **Queue UI Controls**: View queued, running, and completed jobs.
+Cancel or reorder jobs interactively from the GUI.
+- **Full Logging and Diagnostics**: All job launches and errors are logged for easy troubleshooting.

 ## Dependencies